LovecraftianKinda/image-compression/README.md

 I was about to implement this whole thing using **Python** and its nice little libraries,
 but I had to use **MATLAB/Octave** for my uni project.

+Also check out this awesome explanation on SVD and compression, I learned a lot from it : [Link Text](https://dmicz.github.io/machine-learning/svd-image-compression/)

 Thanks! :3